Safety of influenza vaccines

 Serious events associated with influenza vaccine

-Guillain-Barre Syndrome and influenza vaccine
+Guillain-Barre Syndrome and influenza vaccination

-During a swine influenza vaccination campaign in the United States in the 1970s, an increase in GBS was observed in vaccine recipients (around one case per 100,000 vaccinations) and the vaccination campaign was halted and surveillance of GBS expanded.
+Guillain-Barré syndrome (GBS) has an annual incidence of around 1–4 cases per 100,000 people worldwide.18 During a swine influenza vaccination campaign in the United States in the 1970s, an increase in GBS was observed in vaccine recipients (around one case per 100,000 vaccinations) and the vaccination campaign was halted and surveillance of GBS expanded.19

-Febrile adverse events
+Febrile events following influenza vaccination

-Reporting adverse events following influenza immunisation
+Reporting adverse events following influenza vaccination

 Information should include:

-- the vaccine administered
+• the vaccine administered

 • vaccine batch number

 • date of onset of symptoms

 • type and duration of adverse event

-- treatment required
+• treatment required

 Some providers are able to report events through their practice management system.
-Reports can be completed online https://nzphvc.otago.ac.nz/carm/ or the form can be downloaded and printed using the above link, completed and mailed to:
+Reports can be completed online (nzphvc.otago.ac.nz), or the form can be downloaded and printed using the above link, completed and mailed to:

 The Medical Assessor

-Centre for Adverse Reactions Monitoring (CARM)
+Centre for Adverse Reactions Monitoring

-PO Box 913, Dunedin, 9710
+PO Box 913, Dunedin 9054

 or faxed to: (03) 479 7150